15 tips for a countryside staycation with your dog

 If you’re walking in wooded or moorland areas, especially if there’s long grass, check your dog afterwards for ticks.

 They can spread illnesses such as Lyme’s Disease, so if you spot any bites, keep an eye on your animal afterwards and take it to the vet if you’re concerned.
-Pet insurance will help cover treatment fees.
+Getting insurance for a pet will help cover treatment fees.

 Look out for dog thieves